 5. Figure out how to overcome the impulse

 The desire to smoke most often arises spontaneously.
-At first, we emotionally grab a cigarette, drag on, and only then the brain yells: “What are you doing?
-We promised!”
-And it’s late.
+At first, we emotionally grab a cigarette, drag on, and then the mind finally screams: "What are you doing?
+We promised!"
+And it's late.

 Also read: Why You Need a Morning Ritual and How to Start it.